 How does backup work in Windows Server Backup?

 How it works with Windows Server Backup?
-Windows Server Backup create a virtual hard disk (VHD) file for the source volume when you perform a backup, then create a shadow copy of the destination volume where is the backup image file located.
+Windows Server Backup creates a virtual hard disk (VHD) file for the source volume when you perform a backup, especially Windows Server Backup to network share incremental, and then create a shadow copy of the destination volume where is the backup image file located.
 Then the backup time, shadow copy identifier (Shadow Copy ID) and Version identifier will be updated in backup catalog.
 Then, you could restore to previous versions with these shadow copies.

-If the target storage location is full, Windows Server Backup will delete the oldest backup version to spare room for the current backup, and then the oldest backup will be deleted automatically as long as the new backup created, you don’t have to manage manually.
+If the target storage location is full, Windows Server Backup delete old backups to spare room for the current backup, and then the oldest backup will be deleted automatically as long as the new backup created, you don’t have to manage manually.

 The way Windows Server Backup is by decreasing the storage space of the shadow copy (snapshot).
 However, Windows Server Backup will not shrink the storage space of shadow copies to 1/8 below the target volume size.
 That’s why your backup failed and Windows Server Backup not deleting old backups.
 By the way, there is no such thing about backup limit number of Windows Server Backup copies.